foundling/tl/README.md

 # tl

-tl is a simple command-line task list application written in Go.
+tl is a simple command-line tasklist application written in Go.

 ## Installation